General program questions

 A competitive electricity supplier is a company licensed by the Massachusetts Department of Public Utilities to purchase electricity and related services from the wholesale electricity markets for resale to retail electricity customers.

-If you sign a private contract with an electricity supplier or you participate in a municipal program like Newton Power Choice, Eversource will use your electricity supplier’s price to calculate the supply charges on your electricity bill instead of their own Basic Service price.
+If you sign a private contract with an electricity supplier or you participate in a municipal program like Newton Power Choice, Eversource will use your electricity supplier’s price to calculate the Supply charges on your electric bill instead of their own Basic Service price.

 Who is the program's electricity supplier?